 What supplies do I need to make a Balsa Wood House?

-The first task is cutting down the balsa wood to size.
+The first task to making a Balsa Wood house is cutting down the balsa wood slats to size.
 Select your base piece size.
 The two side pieces I left the height they came, but the top pieces for the roof will need to be cut down.
 Play around with them until you find the desired pitch to your roof.

 The best way to cut balsa wood is scoring it with a utility knife a few times and it cuts in two.

 Next, I gave the interior an even coat of gold spray paint.
 Rust-Oleum Gold Spray paint is my favorite, hands down.

 Simply using hot glue, start on one side and glue your balsa wood house together.